Medicines for osteoarthritis

 Before taking any medicines, you may wish to ask your doctor or pharmacist:

-- what are the side effects of your osteoarthritis medicines
+- what are the possible side effects?

-- what are the benefits
+- what are the benefits?

 - what to do if you miss a dose